erichfeinstein/MunchBox/README danny.txt

 Danny Miles

+Week of 4/8
+4/10: Implemented cancel functionality on the EditEntry screen.

 Week of 4/1

+4/4: Worked with Eric to finalize Vision implementation.
+Basic functionality achieved; now working on optimization and tag filtering.

 4/3: Continued work on Vision implementation.
 Labels are finally being succesfully retrieved; now working on passing information back from asynchrous thread that retrieves it.